chrisfishbob/seville/README.md

-## Byte Code Compiler && Virtual Machine
+## Byte Code Compiler && Virtual Machine: In progress!
-Coming soon!
+### Opcode
+:white_check_mark: `OpConstant` represents constant values that are known at compile-time

 ## Related Projects
 Seviile is not my first language, in fact, it's my third!